FRRouting/frr/doc/user/ripd.rst

 It is important to note that RIPv1 cannot be authenticated.
 Further, if RIPv1 is enabled then RIP will reply to REQUEST packets, sending the state of its RIP routing table to any remote routers that ask on demand.
-For a more detailed discussion on the security implications of RIPv1 see :ref:`RIP_Authentication`.
+For a more detailed discussion on the security implications of RIPv1 see :ref:`rip-authentication`.

 .. index:: version VERSION
 .. clicmd:: version VERSION